ExperiBass/EveShopper/README.md

 # EveShopper

-Welcome to EveShopper, the app for creating a shopping cart for EVE Online!
+Welcome to EveShopper, the app for creating a shopping list for EVE Online!

 # FEATURES